Luteolin 7-O-glucuronosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucuronate and luteolin, whereas its two products are UDP and luteolin 7-O-beta-D-glucuronide.
+The two substrates of this enzyme characterised from rye are the flavone, luteolin. and UDP-glucuronate which react to give the glucuronide, luteolin 7-O-glucuronide, by adding a sugar acid at one of the phenolic hydroxy groups, with uridine diphosphate (UDP) as byproduct.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucuronate:luteolin 7-O-glucuronosyltransferase.
 Other names in common use include uridine diphosphoglucuronate-luteolin 7-O-glucuronosyltransferase, and LGT.